Agampreet-Singh/RedRoot-Lite/README.md

 ### Note
 Use this Tool for Educational purpose i am not responsible if you doing any against laws activities

+## Want full version of RedRoot?
+Well you can forget it, I am RedRoot, the tool and I are one, to turn over the tool would be to turn over myself ….
+And if I do this, then I am your servent or your weapon, so, what you’re looking for sir you cannot get it.

 ## 🔮 What's Next?

 Mark XLVII is here... but this isn't the end.